Torahiko Tanaka

-Early life
+Early life and apprenticeship

 Tanaka was born on April 29, 1957, in Toyonaka, Osaka.
 In 1971, he entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under guidance of shogi professional Toshio Takayanagi.
 He was promoted to the 1-dan in May 1974, and obtained professional status and the rank of 4-dan in June 1976.